EIFF Awards 2016

 The Award for Best Performance in a British Feature Film

-Judged by the Michael Powell Award Competition Jury, this award is intended to celebrate and promote the great tradition of the art of film performance in the UK.
+Judged by the Michael Powell Award Competition jury, this award is intended to celebrate and promote the great tradition of the art of film performance in the UK.

-The Award for Best Film in the International Competition
+The Award for Best International Feature Film

 EIFF seeks to represent global trends in cinema by introducing important new films and new filmmaking directions.
 This award is intended to highlight filmmaking from outside the UK that is imaginative, innovative and deserving of wider recognition.
-The International Feature Competition includes selected live-action narrative films, animated films, and documentaries.

 The Award for Best Short Film

-This award affirms EIFF's long-standing support of directors of British short films and is intended both to recognise the outstanding achievements possible within the short format and to offer encouragement for the feature filmmakers of the future.
+This award affirms EIFF's long-standing support of directors of short films and is intended both to recognise the outstanding achievements possible within the short format and to offer encouragement for the feature filmmakers of the future.
 Films in the competition are drawn from the Shorts, Black Box, and Animation strands of EIFF.

 First given in 1990, this award provides a focus for new British short animation and recognises the spirit of creativity.
 The award, named in honour of Norman McLaren, the renowned Scottish-born animator, is decided by audience vote.